Farh4nHanz/mern-auth/README.md

 ## Configuration

-To run the application, ensure you have a .env.local file with the following variables:
+To run the application, ensure you have a .env file with the following variables:

 ```makefile
 NODE_ENV=development